 Herokuish is made for platform authors.
 The project consolidates and decouples Heroku compatibility logic (running buildpacks, parsing Procfile) and supporting workflow (importing/exporting slugs) from specific platform images like those in Dokku/Buildstep, Deis, Flynn, etc.

 The goal is to be the definitive, well maintained and heavily tested Heroku emulation utility shared by all.
-It is based on the Heroku:20, Heroku:22, and Heroku:24 system images.
+It is based on the Heroku:24 system image.
 Together they form a toolkit for achieving Heroku compatibility.

 Herokuish is a community project and is in no way affiliated with Heroku.